sindresorhus/electron-dl/readme.md

 Type: `SaveDialogOptions`\
 Default: `{}`

 Save dialog options used to personalize the dialog.
+If `defaultPath` is not explicity defined, a default value is assigned based on the file path.

 See [`options` parameter](https://www.electronjs.org/docs/latest/api/download-item#downloaditemsetsavedialogoptionsoptions) for properties.